SaiKrishna2604/Covid-19/README.md

 We can track the zones in india district wise!!

-woring on news and other components | releasing soon!!
+working on news and other components | releasing soon!!

 Site preview at: https://covid-19-trackings.netlify.app/